NIVANorge/oslofjord-sim/README.md

-# Oslofjord simulation
+# Oslofjord simulation with FjordSim

 ## Data preparation

-In the preprocess folder there are Python Jupyter notebook preprocessing scripts to make:
+In the preprocess folder there are Python Jupyter notebooks to make:
 - A grid file;
-- Forcing file containing for boundary conditions, rivers, etc.;
+- Forcing file for boundary conditions, rivers, etc.;
 - Atmospheric forcing files (todo).

 ## Installation